doctrine/doctrine-website-sphinx/site/drafts/doctrine_dbal_2_5_release.rst

 - Add support for using database uris with the ``url`` parameter in ``DriverManager::getConnection()`` which supports several forms used by PaaS providers out of the box (DBAL-1050).
+- Auto detection of platform to use based on database (DBAL-757)
 - Improved SQL Server LIMIT emulation support.
+(Multiple tickets)

 See all the changes for the 2.5.0 Release on Jira: